wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### Session Hijacking

-A session is recognised by a token carried in a cookie; in WSO2 products the session ID is a cookie communicated over HTTP headers.
+A session is recognized by a token carried in a cookie; in WSO2 products the session ID is a cookie communicated over HTTP headers.
 Hijacking compromises that token by sniffing it on the wire, a man-in-the-middle, predicting it, or stealing it client-side (XSS).
 Read the [OWASP Session Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html) for the full control set.

 What to do:

 * **Transport.** Emit HSTS so a conformant browser refuses plain HTTP to the domain (defeats SSLStrip and stops a session cookie leaking over an HTTP link to an HTTPS site).
 Where certificate pinning is in scope, pin the server key (TOFU) to blunt a compromised-CA MITM.
-The header values and how to wire them on Carbon/Tomcat, Go services, the API Gateway, reverse proxies, and ingresses are in [HTTP Security Headers — Configuration Reference]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).
+The header values, and how to wire them on Carbon/Tomcat, Go services, the API Gateway, reverse proxies, and ingresses, are in [HTTP Security Headers: Configuration Reference]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/security-related-http-headers/).
-* **Cookie attributes.** Set `HttpOnly; Secure; SameSite` so the session cookie cannot travel over an unencrypted channel or be read by script — see [Securing Cookies](#securing-cookies) for the WSO2 baseline.
+* **Cookie attributes.** Set `HttpOnly; Secure; SameSite` so the session cookie cannot travel over an unencrypted channel or be read by script; see [Securing Cookies](#securing-cookies) for the WSO2 baseline.
 * **Unpredictable tokens.** See [Session Prediction](#session-prediction).
-* **Client-side theft.** Defeat the XSS that steals tokens — see [Injection](#injection) output-encoding rules.
+* **Client-side theft.** Defeat the XSS that steals tokens; see [Injection](#injection) output-encoding rules.

 === "Java stack"